ETrives/calipR/README.md

 shiny::runApp(guigui(), host = '0.0.0.0', port = 3838)
 ```

-To access the interface, open your prefered internet browser and go to :
+To access the interface, go to :
 [http://localhost:3838/](http://localhost:3838/)